Last Updated on

 Although Chan Chan was a functioning city, the Chimu put great emphasis on art and design and this citadel was one of the ultimate showcases of this.

-Chan Chan was added to the World Heritage List in 1986 but UNESCO has since named it an at-danger site.
+Chan Chan was added to the World Heritage List in 1986 and, at the same time, UNESCO named it an at-danger site.
 The city stood strong for 600 years, it survived an invasion by the greatest military force seen in Pre-Columbian South America, and it even got through the pillaging of the Spanish structurally unscathed.

 And, after all of that, it managed to maintain much of its form for centuries more of abandonment.
 Now, unless something is done, climate change might finally mean the end for this great ancient metropolis.